 In the spring of 1997, students of color were surprised to learn of the Yale administration’s plans to demolish both of the cultural centers on Crown Street in order to expand an adjacent parking lot.
 These buildings were selected for demolition because city inspectors had declared them uninhabitable.
 To replace these cultural centers, the administration offered a room in an Old Campus basement with a maximum capacity at 40.
 Sit-ins were organized to protest these decisions and the administration abandoned plans for the relocation of the cultural centers.

 Since the late-1970s, La Casa Cultural has been host to countless cultural, scholarly, and social events.
-These events have featured musical groups from Puerto Rico such as Haciendo Punto en Otro Son and Roy Brown y Aires Bucaneros; exhibits by well known local and guest Latinx artists such as Imna Arroyo, renowned sculptor Jose Buscaglia, and emerging Chicano artist Maceo Montoya ‘02; visits by highly renowned political figures such as the Honorable Rafael Hernández Colón, Governor of Puerto Rico, the Honorable Xavier Becerra, former chair of the Congressional Hispanic Caucus, the late César Chávez and Arturo Rodriguez, respectively co-founder and president of the United Farm Workers of America; and presentations by distinguished scholars such as the Puerto Rican political analyst Juan Manuel García-Passalacqua.
-Throughout all this, the cultural center has served as an important focus of Latinx student social life at Yale and a tremendous source of student-community interaction and enrichment.
+These events have featured musical groups from Puerto Rico such as Haciendo Punto en Otro Son and Roy Brown y Aires Bucaneros; exhibits by well known local and guest Latine artists such as Imna Arroyo, renowned sculptor Jose Buscaglia, and emerging Chicano artist Maceo Montoya ‘02; visits by highly renowned political figures such as the Honorable Rafael Hernández Colón, Governor of Puerto Rico, the Honorable Xavier Becerra, former chair of the Congressional Hispanic Caucus, the late César Chávez and Arturo Rodriguez, respectively co-founder and president of the United Farm Workers of America; and presentations by distinguished scholars such as the Puerto Rican political analyst Juan Manuel García-Passalacqua.
+Throughout all this, the cultural center has served as an important focus of Latine student social life at Yale and a tremendous source of student-community interaction and enrichment.